 The term, "cultivar" is commonly used in discussing plant taxonomy.
-When the full scientific name for a particular plant cultivar is given, the part of the name that indicates the cultivar, itself follows the genus name and the species name.
-Furthermore, its first letter is capitalized, and the name is set off by single quotation marks.
-By referring to such plants in this way, we are able to be more specific about them than if we restricted ourselves to noting genus and species.
+When the full scientific name for a particular plant cultivar is given, the part of the name that indicates the cultivar itself follows the genus name and the species name.
+Furthermore, its first letter is capitalized, and the name is often set off by single quotation marks.
+By referring to such plants in this way, we can be more specific about them than if we restricted ourselves to noting genus and species.

-When a variety is named in writing (for example, in a book, on the Web, or on a plant label), it should appear differently than a cultivar name does (although we are sometimes careless in this regard).
-Rather than being presented in single quotes (with the first letter capitalized), it should be italicized and in lower case -- just like the species name, which it follows.
+When a variety is named in writing (for example, in a book, on the Web, or a plant label), it should appear differently than a cultivar name.
+Rather than being presented in single quotes (with the first letter capitalized), it should be italicized and in lower case—just like the species name, which it follows.

 Legal Issues, and Why Cultivars Are Developed

-This restriction gives plant developers the financial incentive to invest on research into the breeding of new plants.
-Which raises the question of the purpose -- from the consumer's perspective -- of having cultivars, in the first place.
+This restriction gives plant developers the financial incentive to invest in research into the breeding of new plants.
+Which raises the question of the purpose—from the consumer's perspective—of having cultivars in the first place.
 What do new cultivars have to offer that the original versions of the same plants lack?
 The fact is, a cultivar may have a particular trait that is superior to (or, at least, different from) the original.

-- Likewise, the rap on butterfly bush had long centered on how invasive it is.
+Likewise, butterfly bush had long centered on how invasive it is.
 Indeed, like burning bush, the original butterfly bush is considered one of North America's worst invasive plants.
 Enter 'Blue Chip' butterfly bush, a non-invasive cultivar.

 Commercial garden nurseries keep lots of cultivars in stock.
 Many of these plants have been "cultivated" or altered to enhance consumer appeal with a special characteristic like vibrant color or large blooms.
 Native plant nurseries are more likely to offer plants of original genus and species.